 The aforementioned Virus Shield isn’t the only rogue app posing as an antivirus on the Play Store.
-Android antivirus apps are of questionable worth to begin with, but some go beyond the norm.
+Android antivirus apps to begin with, but some go beyond the norm.

 Enter NQ Mobile Security & Antivirus, which requires users to pay money to update its databases!
 This is absolutely absurd conduct, yet the app has a 4.4 star rating and over ten million clients.
 Reading the reviews will have you shocked in disbelief, both at the fact that this app charges for the most essential function of what an antivirus does, and that people rate this crap highly.